2017 Creative Strings Workshop Faculty

 Christian Howes, Violin

-Joel Harrison– Guitarist/Composer
+Joel Harrison– Guitar and Composition

 Named a Guggenheim Fellow in 2010, Joel Harrison is one of the first composer/bandleaders to have bridged the worlds of jazz, classical, Americana, and traditions from India and Africa.
 Harrison is a two-time winner of the Jazz Composer’s Alliance Composition Competition, and has received support and awards from Chamber Music America, Meet the Composer, the Flagler Cary Trust, NYSCA, New Music USA, and the Jerome Foundation.
-He has released 17 cds since 1995.
+He has released 17 CDs since 1995.
 Much of Joel’s music has featured top improvising string players, and we are thrilled to have him bring his diverse body of work this year for participants to study, interpret, and perform.